 In 1873, William Forsyth bought a parcel of land at Elizabeth Street (now Hunter Street East) and Mark Street from Marcello Mowry, businessman, industrialist and politician.
 Forsyth, a local businessman who brought the first grain separator to Peterborough, appears to have built the cottage as a rental home for local workers circa 1875-1880.
 He sold the property to Robert McKee and Robert Davidson, also local businessmen and owners of the Peterborough Hardware Company, who continued to rent the property out to labourers.
-In 1903, Michael O'Brien bought the property.
-He was the first owner of the property to actually live in the house with his wife and their children.
+In 1903, Michael O'Brien bought their children.
 Michael died in 1945, but his wife, Elizabeth, stayed on at the house until her death in 1973.

 This simple and unassuming cottage has architectural value as a representative of a late 19th century worker's cottage.
-While this $1-\frac{1}{2}$ storey residence is very plain in appearance, it does feature a very unique coved soffit that runs around the entire house.
+While this 1-1⁄2 storey residence is very plain in appearance, it does feature a very unique coved soffit that runs around the entire house.